chtenb/chtenb.github.io/blog/lush.md

 They can be serialized in human readable way, just like how you type commands, or in a binary way, which is easier and more efficient for external interaction.
 The human readable format is called "lush", where as the binary format is called "blush".

+### Blush specification
+Values are delimited by NULL (0) bytes.
+Bytestrings are not quoted with `"`, but just serialized as their bare bytes.
+Words are prefixed by SOH (1).
+Lists are not delimited by parentheses, but instead by SO (14) and SI (15).

+This implies that bytestrings are not allowed to contain bytes 0, 1, 14 or 15.

 ## Example programs
 ```r
 program args (out "hello world") # A program that writes hello world to stdout